SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 ``traj.parameters.f_add_result(...)`` does not work).
 For other subbranches this is analogous.

-There are two ways to add these objects, either you already have an instantiation of the object, i.e. you add a given parameter:
+There are two ways to add these objects with the above functions, either you already have an instantiation of the object, i.e. you add a given parameter:

     >>> my_param = Parameter('subgroup1.subgroup2.myparam',42, comment='I am an example')
     >>> traj.f_add_parameter(my_param)